 This year, Dynamic Mutual Funds won 10 awards at the Morningstar Canadian Investment Awards.
 Columnist, Jonathan Chevreau was quick to write an article posting some data showing how a number of Dynamic Mutual Funds have outperformed the index by pretty significant margins.
-Chevreau, has been a vocal critic of high MER funds and subscribes to the merits of passive investing and low cost exchange traded funds (ETFs).
-But in this article shows some support for Dynamic Mutual Funds success.
+Chevreau has been a vocal critic of high MER funds and subscribes to the merits of passive investing and low-cost exchange-traded funds (ETFs).
+But this article shows some support for Dynamic Mutual Fund’s success.

-Both the Canadian Couch Potato and the Canadian Capitalist came out with their own posts re-iterating the merits of passive and index investing despite Dynamic Mutual Funds success.
-Canadian Capitalist recognizes investing is game of probabilities.
+Both the Canadian Couch Potato and the Canadian Capitalist came out with their own posts re-iterating the merits of passive and index investing despite Dynamic Mutual Fund’s success.
+Canadian Capitalists recognizes investing is a game of probabilities.
 You will always hear some success stories of active managers who actually beat the index but statistics have shown that fewer managers beat the index than ones that do.
-Probability is one of the three P's of investing.
+Probability is one of the three Ps of investing.

 The last point raised by Canadian Capitalist is a very relevant message that motivated me to write this article . . . the perils of snapshot performance.